BEST TOWNS AND CITIES IN THE US TO VISIT

 Before I traveled to the US for the first time, I did some research on “the most beautiful city in the USA,” and quite a lot of people named San Francisco.
 Apparently, this meant that I had to add San Francisco to my US itinerary, and I did not regret it.

-Though San Francisco was extremely cold and windy in July (so make sure to pack accordingly – even in summer), it is indeed a beautiful city and a must-see place in the US.
+Though San Francisco was extremely cold and windy in July (so make sure to pack accordingly – even in summer), it is indeed a beautiful city.

 Since San Francisco is hilly, it also offers great views over the Pacific Ocean and of San Francisco itself.
 While it makes strolling around a bit harder, one of the best things to do in San Francisco is to hop on the famous cable cars and discover the city at the bay by tram, foot, and bike!